fmerg/pymerkle/README.md

 * Requested log file does not exist
 ```

 is displayed at console.
-Similarly, if the log resides inside a nested directory `/logs/subdir`, you can easily append it byL
+Similarly, if the log resides inside a nested directory `/logs/subdir`, you can easily append it by:

 ```python
 t.encrypt_log('subdir/sample_log')
 ```

 In other words, the argument of the `.encrypt_log()` method should always be the relative path of the log file under encryption with respect to the tree's configured log directory.
-You can anytime access the tree's configured log directory as
+You can anytime access the tree's configured log dir as

 ```python
 t.log_dir